One-loop Radiative Corrections to the $\rho$ Parameter in the Left Right Twin Higgs Model: Introduction

-The idea of twin Higgs shares the same origin with that of little Higgs in that the SM Higgs is a pseudo-Nambu-Goldstone boson~\cite{Chacko:2005pe}.
-But rather than using collective symmetry breaking to stabilize the Higgs mass squared, the twin Higgs mechanism makes use of additional discrete symmetry.
-In other words, the discrete symmetry ensures the absence of quadratic divergence in the Higgs mass squared.
-The mirror twin Higgs model containing a complete copy of the SM identifies the discrete symmetry with mirror parity.
+The basic idea of twin Higgs is the same as that of little Higgs.
+But the stabilization of the Higgs mass squared is different between the two.
+The twin Higgs mechanism introduces additional discrete symmetry to render no quadratic divergence in the Higgs mass squared.
+For instance, the mirror twin Higgs model containing a complete copy of the SM identifies the discrete symmetry with mirror parity.
 The SM world and its mirror world communicate only through the Higgs so that the mirror particles are very elusive in the SM world and yield poor phenomenology at the LHC.

-The twin Higgs mechanism is also realized by identifying the discrete symmetry with left-right symmetry in the left-right model~\cite{Chacko:2005un}.
+The twin Higgs mechanism can be also realized by identifying the discrete symmetry with left-right symmetry in the left-right model~\cite{Chacko:2005un}.
 The left-right twin Higgs (LRTH) model contains $U(4)_1\times U(4)_2$ global symmetry as well as $SU(2)_L\times SU(2)_R\times U(1)_{B-L}$ gauge symmetry.
 The left-right symmetry acts on only the two $SU(2)$'s gauge symmetry.
-A pair of vector-like heavy top quarks play a key role at triggering electroweak symmetry breaking just as that of the little Higgs theories.
-Besides, the other Higgs particles acquire large masses not only at quantum level but also at tree level.
-These heavy Higgs bosons make the model deliver much richer phenomenology at the LHC~\cite{Goh:2006wj} compared with the mirror twin Higgs model.
-But theoretically they lead to large radiative corrections to one-loop processes and, in return, the allowed parameter space can be reduced significantly.
-In this paper we perform a one-loop analysis of the $\rho$-parameter in the LRTH to reduce the parameter space.
+A pair of vector-like heavy top quarks play a key role in triggering electroweak symmetry breaking just as that of the little Higgs theories.
+On top of that, the non-SM Higgs particles acquire large masses not only at quantum level but also at tree level, making the model deliver much richer phenomenology at the LHC~\cite{Goh:2006wj} compared with the mirror twin Higgs model.
+Moreover they lead to large radiative corrections to one-loop processes so the allowed parameter space can be significantly reduced.
+In this paper we perform a one-loop analysis of the $\rho$-parameter in the LRTH model to reduce the parameter space.

 The paper is organized as follows.
-The left right twin Higgs model is briefly reviewed in Section 2.
+The LRTH model is briefly reviewed in Section 2.
 The renormalization procedure for $\rho$-parameter is explained in Section 3.
-The numerical calculation for the $\rho$-parameter is performed in Section 4.
+The numerical analysis on the $\rho$-parameter is performed in Section 4.
 We present our conclusions in Section 5.
-The technical details for the computation of $\rho$-parameter is explained in Appendices.
+The technical details on the computation of the $\rho$-parameter are reckoned in Appendices.